mozilla/events.webmaker.org/README.md

 To localize string in template file you have three options:

 1. `{{ '_some_key_name_' | i18n }}`
   This will check the translation file and look for that specific key name and return the message.
-If key name not found it will return **unkown key: "_some_key_name_"**.
+If key name not found it will return **unknown key: "_some_key_name_"**.

 2. `<span ng-bind-html="'_some_key_name' | i18n"></span>`